-Liberty University develops Christ-centered men and women with the values, knowledge, and skills essential for impacting the world.
+Liberty University develops Christ-centered men and women with the values, knowledge, and skills essential to impact the world.
 Here we Train Champions for Christ.

 The mission of Liberty University isn’t just to help you get a degree — it’s to train up leaders who use their God-given gifts and abilities to transform the world for good.

 As you’re deciding whether to attend Liberty, you may have several questions, such as “What is Liberty University’s statement of faith?” or “What is Liberty’s mission statement?”
 Here we answer these questions and more.
 Find out what sets us apart — and how our commitment to the Gospel shapes our approach to education.